-“We did, they, he was killed.
+"We did-- they-- he was killed.
 Already.
 When we found his body.
-It, I can’t–” She didn’t want to put into words what she’d seen.
+It, I can't--" She didn't want to put into words what she'd seen.
 She wanted to forget it.
 She wanted to erase it.
-She had wanted to do something that would mean something, but there was no meaning in a world that allowed what she had just seen to happen.
+She had wanted to do something that would mean something, but there was no meaning in a world that allowed what she had just seen.
 What she had seen was a tiny fraction of the horror that would engulf Rwanda tonight, just as it had destroyed the country nearly thrity years earlier.

 She went upstairs and knocked on Jake's door.
 "Jake?"
 There was no answer, so she pushed the door open.
 Jake was lying in his bed, curled into a tight fetal position, his back to the door.
 She sat down on the bed and put a hand on his shoulder.
 She could feel him sobbing.
 "Jake?"

 He didn't answer.
 She wanted to do something.
 It wasn't a desire to ease the loss he felt, or to erase her own growning disgust with other human beings.
 It was just a desire to do something, to fill the time that passed.
 To provide a distraction.

 She ran her hands down his back, softly.
 "Pet me," he mumbled.

 "What?"
 She wasn't sure if she'd heard him correctly.

 "Pet me," he said again.
 "Harder.
 Like... like you would a cat."

 She ran her fingers down his back, through the sweaty cotton shirt.
 She felt curiously better for doing just that, so she did the motion again.
 Jake's sobbing eased.
 She used both hands, running them along his spine from his neck down to his beltline, over and over.
 The miserable ball that was Jake Lyon Hull eased, and a soft purring began to emerge among the fading sobs, until the sobs were gone and only the hum remained.